Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest.md

 ### GetAuthCertificate

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) GetAuthCertificate() CSSCMSDataModelModelsKeyfactorAPISecret`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) GetAuthCertificate() ModelsKeyfactorAPISecret`

 GetAuthCertificate returns the AuthCertificate field if non-nil, zero value otherwise.

 ### GetAuthCertificateOk

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) GetAuthCertificateOk() (*CSSCMSDataModelModelsKeyfactorAPISecret, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) GetAuthCertificateOk() (*ModelsKeyfactorAPISecret, bool)`

 GetAuthCertificateOk returns a tuple with the AuthCertificate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAuthCertificate

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) SetAuthCertificate(v CSSCMSDataModelModelsKeyfactorAPISecret)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) SetAuthCertificate(v ModelsKeyfactorAPISecret)`

 SetAuthCertificate sets AuthCertificate field to given value.